 The addition formula is one of the basic functions you can perform in Microsoft Excel and other spreadsheet programs.
 There are several different ways to use the addition formula in Excel and many different times when the formula will come in handy when you are working with data in your spreadsheet.

-In the following article, we will discuss the different ways you can enter an addition formula, and … Read the rest
+In the following article, we will discuss the different ways you can … Read the rest

 HLOOKUP is a tool that makes it easy to find the information you’re looking for without the hassle.
 You can search for specific data in any row of a table or spreadsheet quickly and efficiently, giving you the time to focus on more pressing issues.
 Using HLOOKUP can make your job just a little bit easier when using Excel.